metaleap/gerbil-lsp/lsp/notes.md

 [Demo scenario 1](https://code.visualstudio.com/assets/docs/editor/editingevolved/errors.png) · [Demo scenario 2](https://code.visualstudio.com/assets/docs/editor/editingevolved/errorsinline.png)

+This is the sole API surface to handle any and all warnings, errors, hints, lints, etc.

 Args:
-- a function (detailed below) passed by the caller that is to be invoked (by `ide`'s ongoing long-running background "interpreter(ish) whole-codebase session") whenever source files in the opened workspace / root folders are re-parsed / re-compiled / re-interpreted(-sans-effectful-top-level-blocks-presumably) / **re-analyzed**.
+- a function (detailed below) passed by the caller that is to be invoked (by `ide`'s ongoing long-running background "interpreter(ish) whole-codebase session") whenever tracked source files (but only the `on-source-file-changes`-introduced ones) are re-parsed / re-compiled / re-interpreted(-sans-effectful-top-level-blocks-presumably) / **re-analyzed**.

 Results:
 - `(void)`